23 March 2019

-Harry Reid, a former Senator, believes Russia and China have had and still have their own UFO programs, trying to figure out how UFOs work.
+Harry Reid, a former Senator, believes Russia and China have had and still have their own UFO programs.

-But the interesting part for me is that Mr Reid's claim about "pieces of evidence" (followed by his mischievous smile) may tie into Dr Eric Davids´ statements about the U.S.
+But the interesting part for me is that Mr Reid's claim about "pieces of evidence" (followed by his mischievous smile) may tie into Dr Eric W. Davis´ claims about the U.S. government having crash retrieval programs until 1989.
+With no success, according to Dr Davis.
+You can listen to Dr Davis talk about the topic in my previous post here.

-So are we getting the correct information about the UFO phenomena?
-Or is there a faction in and outside the U.S.
+So, are we getting the correct information about the UFO phenomena?
+Or is there a faction inside and outside the U.S. government that has hijacked - what I call - the educational, or preparation, phase of the disclosure process?

 Where is the logic in "To The Stars Academy" (TTSA) being a CIA or DIA (or both) front?

-Why all of this release of information and "insider" people coming out in the public, if one wants to keep working and spending money on the study of UFO technology without the public, media, and congressional representatives interfering?
-Remember that TTSA has been, and still is, busy informing congressional representatives about the UFOs, AATIP, AAWSAP, and so on.
+If someone wants to keep studying UFO technology in secret, without interference from the public, media, or Congress, why is so much information being released and shared by "insiders"?
+Remember that TTSA has been, and still is, busy informing congressional representatives about UFOs, AATIP, AAWSAP, and so on.

-The only way for me to make sense of all the seeming contradictions between on the one hand continue secrecy and denial, and on the other hand releasing information about the UFO phenomena in the public domain, is that there has to be at least two opposing factions inside the Pentagon, who are in disagreement about the nature of the UFO phenomena (threat or not), if the public has a right or not to know, if the public can handle the information or not, about geopolitical issues and so on and so forth.
+The only way for me to make sense of all the above contradictions is that there has to be at least two opposing factions inside the Pentagon.
+The two factions are in disagreement about whether the public has a right to know, and so on and so forth.

-I still believe - I am aware I can be mistaken - that we are experiencing an "educational phase" of a disclosure process of the UFO phenomena.
+I still believe - I can be mistaken - that we are experiencing an "educational phase" of a disclosure process of the UFO phenomena.
 I also believe that the "what", "how" and "when" are well planned.
-That is, there is a clear and intentional strategy behind the phases of and the whole disclosure process.
+That is, there is a clear and intentional strategy behind the phases of the disclosure process.
 Nothing is random here.
 And "balance" is a keyword in the unfolding of the disclosure process.

 But, I think it is crucial that the public soon gets more involved in the disclosure process.
 I believe that a transparent disclosure is only going to happen if the public is given power and control over the disclosure process.
 What is on the other side of power and control?
 Yes, responsibility and effort.

 I believe that TTSA and others are trying to facilitate the public in gaining power and control.
-They are briefing congressional representatives, working with meta-materials,etc , and they are going to make their studies and results public.
-Then, it is up to the public to take responsibility and make an effort to analyse the information and take action accordingly.
+They are briefing congressional representatives, working with meta-materials, etc., and they are going to make their studies and results public.
+Then, it is up to the public to take responsibility and attempt to analyse the information and take action accordingly.

 In other words, disclosure has to be by and for the people.
 The people have to own and control the final disclosure.
 Disclosure has to be a bottom-up process, rather than a top-down process.
 Or at least, the powers at be and the people have to meet somewhere in the middle.